Listen to a short ROTC presentation

-At Western Michigan University, Army ROTC classes are broken down into a classroom period once a week and Leadership Lab once a week.
-In the classroom portion, you will be separated by your military science level and will be instructed by one of our staff instructors who is either an Army officer or senior non-commissioned officer.
-You will be instructed on topics such as ethics and values, leadership styles, orders preparation, map reading, Army structure and roles and training management, just to name a few.
-Classes run from one hour once a week for first year cadets to three hours weekly for MS III and IV cadets.
+At Western Michigan University, Army ROTC classes are broken down into a classroom lesson and Leadership Lab once a week.
+During classroom instruction, you will be instructed by one of our staff instructors who is either an Army officer or senior non-commissioned officer.
+You will be instructed on topics including ethics and values, leadership styles, orders preparation, map reading, Army structure and roles, and training management.
+Classes range from one hour once a week for first year cadets to three hours weekly for MS III and IV cadets.
 All cadets participate in Leadership Lab together.
-So, it doesn't matter if this is your first semester of ROTC or your last, everyone does lab at the same time.
-These labs are completely student led and run.
-This is where you get to put into practice all the concepts that you learn in class.
+It doesn't matter if this is your first semester of ROTC or your last, everyone does lab at the same time.
+These labs are completely student led.
+Lab is a hands-on application of classroom instruction.
 You will hone your soldier skills in activities such as rifle marksmanship, water survival training, first aid and land navigation.
-Since all cadets do lab together, everyone has a two-hour lab period.
+All cadets have a two hour lab weekly.

 In addition to class and lab, Bronco cadets conduct physical training a minimum of three days a week and participate in one field training exercise each semester.
-Physical training is conducted early in the morning before any classes begin so there is no need to worry about missing other classes.
-Our field training exercises are held at Fort Custer located in Battle Creek, Mich., about 15 miles from campus.
-These are weekend events that allow us to train on activities that are unfeasible to do on campus.
+Physical training is conducted in the morning before any classes begin.
+There is no need to worry about missing other classes.
+Our field training exercises are held at Fort Custer in Battle Creek, MI., about 15 miles from campus.
+These weekend events allow us to train on activities that are unfeasible to do on campus.

-If you decide that becoming an officer and leader in the Army is for you:
+If becoming an officer and leader in the Army is for you:

-- You will serve full time in the active Army for three years (four years for scholarship winners), or
+- You will serve full time in the active Army for three years (four years for scholarship winners)

 - You may choose to serve part time in the U.S. Army Reserve or Army National Guard while pursuing a civilian career for six years (eight years for scholarship winners).

-It is an experience that you cannot get anywhere else, and your leadership skills will be challenged every day.
+It is an opportunity to grow your leadership skills and challenge yourself you cannot get anywhere else.
 Contact the WMU Bronco Battalion for more specific details on your Army ROTC service commitment.

 If you're considering an undergraduate nursing degree, enrolling in Army ROTC can enhance your leadership skills and critical thinking abilities while providing financial support to help make your professional goals a reality.